Average Characteristic Polynomials of Determinantal Point Processes: Application to multiple orthogonal polynomials

 \begin{theorem} Let $\nu_N$ be the zero probability distribution of the rescaled multiple Hermite polynomial

 Then $\nu_N$ converges weakly as $N\rightarrow\infty$ towards

 \end{theorem}

 Although we introduced the $R$-transform of a probability measure as a formal series, it is actually possible to define it as a proper analytic function, provided one restricts oneself to appropriate subdomains of the complex plane, and equality \eqref{Rlin} continues to hold, see \cite[Section 5]{BV}.
 Then, since $R_{\mu_{{\rm SC}}}(z)=z$ and the Cauchy-Stieltjes transform of $\sum_{i=1}^rq_i\delta_{a_i}$ is explicit, one can obtain from \eqref{Rlin} that the Cauchy-Stiejles transform $G$ of $\mu_{{\rm SC}}\boxplus\big(\sum_{j=1}^rq_j\delta_{a_j}\big)$ is an algebraic function, by performing similar manipulations than in the proof of \cite[Lemma 1]{Bi} and concluding by analytic continuation.
-More precisely, one obtains that $G$ satisfies the algebraic equation \eq P\big(z,G(z)\big)=0,\qquad z\in\C, \qe where the bivariate polynomial $P(z,w)$ is given by \eq P(z,w)=w\prod_{i=1}^r(z-w-a_i)-\sum_{i=1}^rq_i\prod_{j=1,\,j\neq i}^r(z-w-a_i). \qe Probability measures for which the Cauchy-Stieltjes transform is algebraic have interesting regularity properties, see \cite[Section 2.8]{AZ}, and are moreover suitable for numerical evaluation, see e.g. \cite{ER}.
+More precisely, one obtains that